Posted in: Ideas for your websiteLast update: 23/07/21

 So they ran a prize draw where people had to comment with their favorite LaCroix-themed hashtags:

 Result: they collected several thousand likes and comments.
 Their hashtags jumped up Instagram’s rankings.
 And they made sure that their followers would use the correct hashtags in future contests.

 And you don’t have to stick to social media comments, either.
 Once your audience is used to joining giveaways and using the correct hashtags, you can branch out!
 Ask your followers to share photos, videos, reviews, or anything else that might be useful in your user-generated content marketing campaign.

-Here’s one example from a company which installs private swimming pools.
+Here’s one example from a company that installs private swimming pools.
 They asked their followers to share photos of their home pools and spas.
-The best photo won a professional photo shoot.
+The best photo won a professional photoshoot.
 And SwimLife collected lots of real-life photos of their products.